-Requests for an increase or decrease to your current loan amount(s) will be processed within 12 business days (this excludes holidays and weekends).
+Requests for an increase or decrease to your current loan amount(s) or adjustments to your Federal Work Study will be processed within 12 business days (this excludes holidays and weekends).
 If a new loan will need to be created for you, there may be additional processing time due to the Department of Education.
 If you need to adjust more than one loan type, please submit this form again.

 Fall semester - December 6th / Spring semester - April 15th

 **Please refer to your financial aid award and/or your student account in MyAccess to determine what you have available to increase or decrease.

 Loan Adjustment Request for the 2023-2024 Academic school year.